 A wedding is a magical and beautiful experience for everyone involved.
 It is an uplifting and love-filled moment where two individuals, irrespective of sex, gender or ethnicity officially become spouses until the end of their lifetime.
 However, it can also be one of the most stressful times in the life of the groom and the bride.
 So many decisions have to be made and one looming question that a lot of brides have is regarding the number of bridesmaids.

 Is it ok to only have two bridesmaids?
-This question lingers in the mind of many brides and often leads to a fair amount of stress.
-The short answer is yes – that it’s completely up to you.
+Yes!
+That it’s completely up to you.
 You might hear varying opinions but at the end of the day, your wedding is your moment and you can decide how many bridesmaids you want by your side.

 Let’s dive a little bit deeper into the subject of bridesmaids and explore all the options that are at your disposal when it comes to deciding how many you want for your wedding.